RockefellerArchiveCenter/archivematica-local/appendix.md

 ### Characterization Rules

-*  ffprobe and MediaInfo should be disables for JPG and TIFF files, as ExifTool is sufficient for characterizing these formats
+*  ffprobe and MediaInfo should be disabled for JPG and TIFF files, as ExifTool is sufficient for characterizing these formats

 ## ## Upgrading to a new release of Archivematica